louro-ines/bookshelf/README.md

 ### Aditional info

-* Run `spec` to see all the tests that are in place
+* Run `rspec` to see all the tests that are in place